carolanitz/DebuggingFun/README.md

 The Debug Workshop.playground file will come in handy if you want to look up lldb commands.
 It also contains a collection of arguments, symbolic breakpoints to look through and try out

-## Tools nhat help with everyday work
+## Tools that help with everyday work
 There are also some Applications in this repository that you can look at and try out!